MervinPraison/PraisonAIPPT/IMPLEMENTATION_SUMMARY.md

 ## ✅ CONCLUSION

-The PowerPoint Bible Verses Generator has been successfully restructured into a professional Python package with:
+The PraisonAI PPT - PowerPoint Bible Verses Generator has been successfully restructured into a professional Python package with:

 - ✨ Clean, modular code structure
 - 📦 Proper package configuration